Assessments (PSAT, SAT/ACT, SBAC, WCAS, WLCT)

 For additional information on the SBA or WCAS, the state’s resource pages (www.k12.wa.us/student-success/testing/state-testing-overview/assessment-resources and wa.startingsmarter.org) provide expanded information for families about state testing, understanding student score reports, and learning standards.

-OSPI has completed the scoring of the spring 2023 assessments.
-They provide and made score reports available electronically for school districts to distribute to families.
-Your student’s score report can now be viewed in ParentVue.
+Once OSPI has completed the scoring of the spring assessments, they provide and make score reports available electronically for school districts to distribute to families.
+Your student’s score report posts in ParentVue.
 Due to adjustments made by the state, scores for subsections of the test are not available.
 This web page shows how you can access test scores in ParentVue.

 State tests provide a snapshot of your student’s performance during testing and are not indicators of their skills and knowledge which are primarily shown in classroom performance.
 If you have any questions about your student’s state testing results or academic performance, please contact your student’s counselor.